aibelj/miniProject1-1/viTutorial.md

 + dd -> Delete the entire current line
 + :x -> The colon followed by a number would position the cursor on the line represented by x

-While in **COMAND MODE**, and you want to get in INSERT MODE, you can use the
+While in **COMMAND MODE**, and you want to get in INSERT MODE, you can use the
 following:

 + i -> At the cursor